Life as a Relief Vet in Nevada

 Salary and taxes for relief veterinarians in Nevada

 The average salary for a relief veterinarian in Nevada is around $100,000, or around $50/hour, according to Indeed and Salary.com.
 This estimate varies wildly, as pay rates vary between cities and rural areas.
 Experience is also a large factor in pay.
-It’s significantly lower than veterinarian rates in California.
+It’s significantly lower than veterinarian rates in California and other bordering states, only beating out New Mexico from it’s neighbors.
 However, Nevada has no state income tax, compared to 9.3% income tax for this salary range in California.
 How does that net out?

 |State||Salary Before Taxes||Net Salary|